nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ###  1.1 Accessing the app

 1. Ensure you have Java `11` or above installed in your Computer.
+   1. To check the current version of Java installed on your system, refer to [this guide](https://www.java.com/en/download/help/version_manual.html).
+   2. If Java is not installed, you may download it [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

 2. Download the latest `wellnus.jar` from [here](https://github.com/AY2324S1-CS2103T-W13-4/tp/releases/tag/v1.3).
+   1. Click on the link above to be redirected to our *github repository*.
+   2. Under *Assets*, click on the `wellnus.jar` file to begin the download.

 3. Copy the file to the folder you want to use as the _home folder_ for WellNUS.